Automations > Conditional visibility

 IF (Contract Type field) is "Custom Enterprise"THEN Set deadline to 30 days before (Contract End Date field)

-Result: Custom enterprise contracts get a legal review step that appears 30 days before expiration.
-Standard contracts skip this step entirely.
+What happens?
+Custom enterprise contracts trigger a legal review 30 days before they expire.
+Standard contracts breeze right past this step.
+Simple.

 Step: “Arrange catering service”